How much is car insurance for 40-year-old drivers?

 Average car insurance cost vs. teens

-The table below shows average car insurance rates for various age groups, so you can see how rates for 40-year-olds compare to drivers at other ages.
+The table below lists average car insurance rates for different age groups, so you can see how rates for 40-year-olds stack up against drivers of other ages.

 Company GroupTeens (16-19)Young Adults (20-24)Adults (25-60)Seniors (65-75)